Stanley Karnow: Author

 Rising political unrest in the Philippines in the 1980s, culminating in the fall of the 20-year regime of President Ferdinand Marcos, prompted Karnow's second book and television project.
 The book, In Our Image: America's Empire in the Philippines (1989), won a Pulitzer Prize for History.
 Karnow was chief correspondent and narrator for the companion three-part PBS television documentary, The U.S. and the Philippines: In Our Image.
 Unlike the academic style of his China book, Karnow's narratives on Vietnam and the Philippines combined research, reporting, and personal observations.

 Asian Americans in Transition, a report for the Asia Society, appeared in 1992.
 Half of the chapters were authored by Karnow and half by Nancy Yoshihara, co-founder of the Asian American Journalists Association.
 The report focused on the characteristics and challenges of Asian immigrants, whose numbers had swelled since the 1960s.
 Karnow immediately began work on a book on the Asian experience in the United States, but ultimately decided that an Asian was more suited for the job.

 In his last published book, Paris in the Fifties (1997), Karnow chronicled his years as a young reporter in Europe and North Africa, making use of his copies of dispatches that had been used mostly as background material by Time editors in New York.
 He contemplated, but never executed, a fuller memoir with notional titles Out of Asia or Interesting Times.
 A book on Jewish humor progressed only as far as an outline.
 Karnow nonetheless published reviews and articles, and remained a sought-after lecturer and media commentator until his death in 2013.

 Karnow was a member of the Council on Foreign Relations, the Asia Society, and the Society of American Historians.
 His papers pertaining to his work in and on Asia are archived at the Hoover Institution and the John F. Kennedy Presidential Library.

 Personal life

 Stanley Karnow was born in a Jewish family in Brooklyn on February 4, 1925, the son of Harry and Henriette Koeppel Karnow (Karnofsky).
-In 1947 he married Claude Sarraute, then a stage actress from a French literary family, who soon began her own career as a journalist.
+In 1947, he married Claude Sarraute, then a stage actress from a French literary family, who soon began her own career as a journalist.
 They divorced in 1955.

 In 1959, he married Annette Kline, a widowed artist who was working at the time as a cultural attaché for the U.S. State Department in Algiers and Paris.
 They had a daughter and a son, and Karnow adopted Kline's son from her first marriage.
 Annette Karnow died of cancer in July 2009.
-The offspring had careers as, respectively, travel photographer, television writer/producer, and a Judge.
+The offspring had careers as, respectively, a travel photographer, television writer/producer, and a Judge.

 Karnow died on January 27, 2013, at his home in Potomac, Maryland, at age 87 of congestive heart failure.